devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 ### executeCommand
 #### parameter
-1. The command that will be executed on Windows OS
+1. The command that will be executed on Windows
-2. The command that will be executed on Linux OS
+2. The command that will be executed on Linux
 3. Json-object with optional fields
    * (Optional) Directory where the command will be executed, if not in current directory (relative to workspace){"dir": string}
    * (Optional) Synchronous or asynchronous process.
-Use asynchronous when starting a server.Default is synchronous. {"asynchronous": boolean}
+Use asynchronous when starting a server.
+Default is synchronous. {"asynchronous": boolean}
    * (Optional) Array of arguments {"args": string[]}
 4. Assert information needed if you start a server to check server availability.
 Only required when you start a asynchronous server.